A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Methods

+Here describe the details of data processing, which consists of three steps: fiber tracking, feature extraction, and cohort formulation.
+These are performed outside of the VA system.

+\textbf{1) Fiber Tracking.} This step generates white matter fiber tracts from the RAW images (from DTI to white matter fiber tracts in \autoref{fig:Extraction}).
+We first convert the RAW images from the Digital Image and Communications in Medicine (DICOM) format to the Neuroimaging Informatics Technology Initiative (NIFTI) format.
+Then, we perform MRI data denoising and preprocessing, including eddy-current induced distortion correction, motion correction, and susceptibility induced distortion correction, using ``dwidenoise'' and ``dwipreproc'' scripts in MRtrix3, which is a recommended data cleaning process that uses FSL's ``eddy''~\cite{andersson2016integrated},``toppup''~\cite{andersson2003correct}, and ``applytopup''~\cite{smith2004advances} tools.
+This can reduce artifacts in MRI images and address many additional effects of noise during brain fiber reconstruction, such as the bias of fiber orientation estimation and error tracking of bifurcated fibers.
+Afterward, we align the T1-weighted images to the DTI images (intra-subject registration) using FSL~\cite{fsl}.

+Intra-subject registration reduces the distortion in the anatomical structure of fibers extracted from the region of interest (ROI) in a subject.
+We also perform inter-subject registration using FSL, which applies the standard template (MNI152) to each of the subject’s MRI images.
+After intra-registration and inter-registration, we perform brain parcellation using FSL, which splits the brain into regions.
+The parcellation is based on FreeSurfer’s default atlas (the Desikan/Killiany cortical atlas), which consists of 42 cortical regions\cite{desikan2006automated}.
+We then perform brain fiber tractography using a state-of-the-art framework~\cite{SMITH20121924}, which can facilitate biologically plausible fiber reconstruction and provide anatomically reliable brain fiber tracts.
+Afterward, by referring to the brain parcellation information, we can categorize fiber tracts and obtain the corresponding features at the whole-brain level and brain region level.

-We extract features for ML in a preprocessing stage using Mrtrix3~\cite{TOURNIER2019116137}.
-They fall into 2 categories: tract-based and tensor-based.
-The former measure regional fiber structure (e.g. density and length), while the latter measure water diffusivity based on a tensor model (e.g. fractional anisotropy (FA) and radial diffusivity (RD)).
-Evidence suggests that both categories are affected by neurodenerative disease~\cite{sundaram2008diffusion,ji2015white}.
+\textbf{2) Feature Extraction.} We extract fiber features from the constructed brain fiber tracts (\autoref{fig:Extraction}) and diffusion tensors, using MRtrix3~\cite{TOURNIER2019116137} and FreeSurfer~\cite{freesurfer}.
+The features fall into two categories: tract-based and tensor-based.
+The former measures regional fiber structures (e.g., density and length) while the latter measures water diffusivity patterns based on a tensor model.
+Evidence suggests that both categories are affected by neurodegenerative disease~\cite{sundaram2008diffusion,ji2015white}.

+The diffusion measures we compute with FreeSurfer include: the raw T2 signal (S0), the eigenvalues ($\lambda_1, \lambda_2$, and $\lambda_3$) representing diffusion in the directions of each of the three eigenvectors of the diffusion tensor, fractional anisotropy (FA), mode of anisotropy (MO), and mean diffusivity (MD).
+With MRtrix3, we also compute the other metrics, including radial diffusivity (RD), relative anisotropy (RA), axial diffusivity (AD), and the Westin metrics (linearity (CL), planarity (CP), and sphericity (CS)).
+O'Donnell et al. provide the definitions of these measures~\cite{o2011introduction}.

+We use MRtrix3 and FreeSurfer to bundle fibers based on which cortical regions are passed by each fiber.
+Here, we use FreeSurfer to apply the cortical structure parcellation, which assigns a neuroanatomical label to each cortical region.